Learn to Hunt

 Spirit Lake, IA 51360

 Marble Beach's campground is the largest in the Iowa Great Lakes region.
-The campground is well shaded and features paved roads, boat ramps, modern restroom and shower facilities, as well as a sanitary dump station.
-There are a total of 224 campsites, 100 with electrical hookups and 124 non-electric sites.
+The campground is well shaded and features campsites with electrical hook-ups and non-electric sites, paved roads, boat ramps, modern restroom and shower facilities, as well as a sanitary dump station.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available for self-registration on a first-come, first-serve basis.
+One fourth of the campsites are available for self-registration on a first-come, first-serve basis.

 Marble Beach has a paved trail that runs the length of the park and is connected with miles of area recreational trails.